 equity Analyst, fidelity

 Sam Taylor is an equity analyst at Fidelity, where he identifies attractive investment opportunities for ownership across Fidelity's family of funds.
 His research leverages expertise in business strategy and accounting, as well as regional specialization in African and Latin American markets.
 Previously, he was a management consultant at Oliver Wyman and Mesoamerica Investments, advising clients in the U.S., Mexico, and Central America on business strategy.
-Taylor holds an MBA from The Wharton School.
+Sam holds an MBA from The Wharton School.

 Board of Advisors